DSMDesign/gdpr-cookie/README.md

 To add this functionality within a site simply follow the below steps :

-1. Upload the entire scwCookie folder into the public_html (or similar) root folder of your website.
+1. Upload the entire dsmCookie folder into the public_html (or similar) root folder of your website.

-2. If done correctly you will then be able to visit [domain]/scwCookie/install-check.txt and see the "Installed correctly" message.
+2. If done correctly you will then be able to visit [domain]/dsmCookie/install-check.txt and see the "Installed correctly" message.

 3. Then add the following code at the very end / just before the closing body tag of each page:
 ```
-<?php require_once $_SERVER['DOCUMENT_ROOT'].'/scwCookie/output/scwCookie.php'; ?>
+<?php require_once $_SERVER['DOCUMENT_ROOT'].'/dsmCookie/output/scwCookie.php'; ?>
 ```

 4. Rename config.example.ini to config.ini